Wondering how to create your own home preschool schedule for your kids?

 Joy School

-When I did Joy School it was with a group of about 6 other moms and kids.
-We took turns hosting a different week of school and it was great.
-The kids had a blast, we got all took our turns getting a break and teaching.
-If you can create a group, I highly recommend it.
+When we did Joy School, I joined a group with about six other moms and their kids.
+We took turns hosting each week, which was amazing.
+The kids had a blast, and we all got a break while still getting to be part of their learning.
+If you can find—or create—a group like that, I highly recommend it.

 The Preschool Box